 How to apply

-Now that we have looked at what you can gain from 8a certification let’s look at how to proceed.
-Before we get into that, a brief note on 8a certification cost: it is free, and you can apply DIY if you want.
-However, as we indicate below, there are numerous benefits specific to working with us (especially keeping in mind our 98 percent 8a certification acceptance rate).
+Now that we have looked at what you can gain from 8a certification, let’s look at how to proceed.
+Before that, you should know this process is free, and you can apply DIY if you want.
+However, there are numerous benefits to working with us (especially keeping in mind our 98 percent 8a certification acceptance rate).

-Regardless of how you proceed, it helps to understand the application process.
+It helps to understand the application process regardless of how you proceed.
 Here is how that would go if you do it DIY:

-Step #1: Optional – You could alternatively use our below Eligibility Checklist.
+Step #1: Optional – Check Your Eligibility (you could use our below Eligibility Checklist)

 The MBDA provides a tool that helps you self-evaluate eligibility and provides preliminary training: the 8(a) Business Development Suitability Tool.
 In the online course built into the tool, you learn what 8a certification entails.
 There is then a self-assessment test to determine if you are eligible.